 mysql extension with

-MySQL 4.1 or newer, you may need to follow one of the
+MySQL 4.1 or higher, you may need to follow one of the

 options discussed above for configuring MySQL to work with